maryamtahhan/notes/cndp/markdown/CNDPOverview.md

 ![CNDP Drivers](../images/cndp-lib-sample.png)

 > **_NOTE1:_** drivers/pmd is the terminology deployed by CNDP, however CNDP doesn't implement
-> any drivers, it's simple an I/O API.
+> any drivers, it's a simple I/O API.
 CNDP leverages the Linux Kernel Drivers to manage networking
 > devices.

 Applications can interact with these "drivers" using one of two APIs: